Self-Curation/Project/README.md

 ----

-We propose a Self-Curation method of training data that enhances preference learning by leveraging in-distribution trained proxy models.
+We propose a simple yet effective Self-Curation method for training data that enhances preference learning by leveraging in-distribution trained proxy models.

 <p align='center'>